 \section{Preliminaries}

 In this section, we introduce the basic notations, definitions and results to be used in the paper.
 We use the category of $G$-equivariant spaces, and the equivariant index to rule out maps between certain free $G$-spaces.
 Throughout $G$ will stand for a finite group.
-The main reference for the homotopy theoretic results of the section is \cite{May96}, and the equivariant index and it's applications is \cite{Mat03}.
+The main reference for the homotopy theoretic results of this section is \cite{May96}, and the equivariant index and its applications is \cite{Mat03}.

 The category of $G$-spaces has as objects topological spaces with $G$-action, and as morphisms the $G$-equivariant maps.
 An equivariant homotopy between $f,g: X\to Y$ is given by a map $X\times [0,1] \to Y$, where $G$ acts trivially on the interval $[0,1]$.
 A $G$-CW-complex is formed by attaching cells of the type $G/H\times \DD^n$ in increasing dimension.
 In the category of $G$-spaces, we write the $H$-fixed points functor as